Budibase/budibase/docs/CONTRIBUTING.md

 Visit the debug window and select `Budibase Server` or `Budibase Worker` to debug the respective component.
 Alternatively to start both components simultaneously select `Start Budibase`.

-In addition to the above, the remaining budibase components may be ran in dev mode using: `yarn dev:noserver`.
+In addition to the above, the remaining budibase components may be run in dev mode using: `yarn dev:noserver`.

 #### 6. Cleanup